 The Globe Post is looking for original articles on issues that are at the top of the news.
 We are not interested in essays that are descriptive or repeat the obvious.
 Essays should center on a strong argument, with a compelling narrative.
 Authors, especially academics, should not use jargons unfamiliar to a wider public.
 Promotions, including authors’ books, won’t be considered for publication.
 Book reviews are welcome.
 Overtly partisan articles will not be considered.

-The op-eds should be between 500 and 1,000 words.
+The op-eds should be between 600 and 1,000 words.
 Please write a brief summary of the article, your full name, Twitter handle (if any), standard head-and-shoulder (hi-res, if possible) photographs, phone number and your current title in the submission email.
 Don’t send your op-ed as an attachment.
-Paste it in the email.
-Submit to firstname.lastname@example.org.
+Paste it into the email.
+Submit to email@example.com.